 7. Stop smoking & drinking alcohol.

-If you are pregnant and want to quit smoking, there are many resources out there to help you.
-It is never too late to quit smoking.
-There are benefits to quitting smoking at any stage of your pregnancy.
+Smoking during pregnancy carries some risks for you and your little one.
+So, if you smoke, one of the most beneficial things you can do for your baby’s health is to quit as soon as possible.
+If you are pregnant and want to quit smoking, there are many resources to help you.
+It is never too late to quit smoking – there are benefits to quitting at any stage of your pregnancy.

-- The second trimester requires an extra 350 calories per day
+- The second trimester requires an extra 340 calories per day.

 9. Get plenty of rest.

 Getting rest may be easier said than done.
 Most moms-to-be expect sleepless nights to start after the baby is born.
 Unfortunately, many feel the sleep struggle long before their due date.

 Discomfort, aches, and the frequent urge to use the bathroom may make it hard to get your usual 8 hours per night.
 But there are some strategies expectant moms can try to support healthy sleep patterns during pregnancy.

 - Try relaxing activities, like a bubble bath, aromatherapy, or meditation.